The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-I made 4 cups of this strawberry syrup recipe and it was gone within a week!
+I made 4 cups of this strawberry syrup recipe, and it disappeared within a week!
 We used it as strawberry pancake syrup, made strawberry milk, strawberry lemonade, and strawberry frappes.
-All of these recipes are coming to the blog during the month of May, so be on the lookout!

 Making this strawberry syrup is SUPER easy.
-Plus you need only 4 ingredients.
+Plus, you need only four ingredients.
 Let me show you how!

 How to make Strawberry Syrup: